Local central limit theorem for triangle counts in sparse random graphs: Proof of main results and overview

 In Lemma~\ref{lemma:CStrick-2} we use a \textit{decoupling trick} to show that

 Vaguely speaking, the $\pm 1$ signs from $\alpha$ come from replacing the square of the absolute value of a complex number by the product of itself with its conjugate.
-As in the previous regime, we aim to show that a constant proportion of the edges $f\in A$ attain a typical value of $\alpha_f$.
+We aim to show that a constant proportion of the edges $f\in A$ attain a typical value of $\alpha_f$.
 Even though $\alpha_f$ has expectation $0$, we show that with high probability many $f\in A$ satisfy $|\alpha_f| = \Theta (pm^{1/2})$ as long as $pm^{1/2}$ is a large enough constant.
 By conditioning on these events, we show inside the proof of Theorem \ref{thm:main-3} that

 For this to be integrable with respect to $t$, $m$ has to be slightly larger than $p^2n^2/t^2$.
+We emphasize that $m$, which is the size of the part $P_3$, can be any parameter between $1$ and $n$ and is allowed to be a function of $t$.
 On the other hand, we also ask that $t\alpha_f/2\pi \sigma \leq 1/2$, as argued before, or equivalently that $t= O(\sigma/m^{1/2})$.
 By decreasing the order of magnitude of $m$ from $n$ to $1/p^2$ we are then able to show in Theorem \ref{thm:main-3} that

 for all $(p^2n)^{1/2+\gamma}<t< \sigma/2^{10}$, for any $\gamma>0$.